 Some of the most common discounts and exclusions include:

-- Single person discount: if you are 18 or over and living alone you could get a 25% discount
+- Single person discount: if you are 18 or over and living in the property alone you could get a 25% discount

 - Disability discount: if you are mentally impaired, or care for somebody who is, you are exempt

 - Full-time student: students whose course lasts one year or more could be exempt

 What happens I don’t pay my council tax?